-The residence halls will be CLOSED over Christmas break, beginning Friday, December 15, 2023 at 5:00 PM through Friday, January 19, 2024 at 1:00 PM., for returning students.
-The board plan ends at noon on the last day of exams and will resume starting with dinner on Sunday, January 21, 2024.
+The residence halls will be CLOSED over Christmas break, beginning Friday, December 13, 2024 at 3:00 PM through Friday, January 17, 2025 at 1:00 PM., for returning students.
+The board plan ends at noon on the last day of exams and will resume starting with dinner, January 17, 2025.
 Students will be responsible for finding alternative housing during this break period.

-Students who request semester break housing by the dates determined and advertised by the Residence Life staff and who stay on campus from January 2, 2024 at 1:00 p.m. to January 19 will be charged \$40.00 for break housing.
+Students who request semester break housing by the dates determined and advertised by the Residence Life staff and who stay on campus from January 2, 2025 at 1:00 p.m. to January 17 will be charged \$40.00 for break housing.
 Students who request semester break housing are not guaranteed approval to stay.
 The Director of Residence Life will take into consideration any conduct or community issues with the resident.
-Break housing will only be available to fall residents who are registered and made semester financial arrangements for spring semester by December 1, 2023.
-Note that Break housing does not include the period from Friday, December 15, 2023 at 5:00 p.m., through Friday, January 19, 2024 at 1:00 p.m. to prepare for the holiday closing of the University and no residents may stay in the residence halls for security reasons during that time period.
+Break housing will only be available to fall residents who are registered and made semester financial arrangements for spring semester by December 1, 2024.
+Note that Break housing does not include the period from Friday, December 13, 2024 at 3:00 p.m., through Thursday, January 2, 2025 at 1:00 p.m. to prepare for the holiday closing of the University and no residents may stay in the residence halls for security reasons during that time period.

-Stevens Hall residents with school age children must sign up for break housing if needed.
-If the resident provides documentation that the child is in school during the time that the halls are closed, the fee will be waived for those dates.
-Requests outside of those dates will be charged.
 Stevens Hall residents who need to stay past closing in May because their children are still in school will be required to fill out a summer contract and pay per day, as long as documentation is also present.
 If documentation is not present, they will be charged for the week of summer housing while their child has school.

 Students may remain in the residence halls for Labor Day, Thanksgiving Break, and Spring Break.
 For safety purposes, students may be asked to sign up if they stay over breaks.
-The residence halls will close at the end of the academic year on Friday, May 17, 2024 at 5 pm.
+The residence halls will close at the end of the academic year on Friday, May 16, 2025, at 3 pm.